microsoft/pai/service-deployment/README.md

 ./prepare_hadoop_config.sh
 ```

-According to your environment, you could do some update on corresponding configuration.
+According to your environment, you can customize the hadoop configuration in this step.

 ## Cluster configuration and generate script